 But I would never say, “I told you so.”
 It’s a childish thing to do and adds nothing to discourse except resentment.
 He only did what most Americans do, which is to try to achieve the American dream.
 Everyone wants to own a home.
 Most people can’t afford to own one because they just don’t make enough money, possess too much debt, or live in a part of the country where its almost impossible.
-It’s true.
+In fact, residents of large cities like Chicago can’t even afford the rent prices, in some instances.
+And it’s true.
 Home ownership is financially out of the reach of Americans in over 70% of the country.
 Almost 8 million homes were foreclosed on between the years of 2007 to 2016.

 In a nutshell, most Americans just don’t make enough money to own a home in most of the country.
 According to a research study conducted by ATTOM Data Solutions, the cost of a new home in 335 of 475 American counties cost significantly more than what most Americans could afford to pay for it.
 The dream of home ownership is just financially out of reach for many people.
 On the average, you should spend only a third of your annual income on a mortgage.